TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### ExtendedChineseGlyphs

+**This preference is obsolete.**

+Enables extended Chinese glyph support.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.

 Default value: 0

 ### ExtendedJapaneseGlyphs

+**This preference is obsolete.**

+Enables extended Japanese glyph support.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.